azagaya/laigter-docs/docs/source/Introduction/intro.rst

 according to that normal.
 However, to achieve high quality results, the model should have a lot of triangles, which increases the computational cost.
 With normal maps, you can get a per-fragment normal, only needing to pass a texture with the information of the normal vector on its RGB components.
-Then, this can be used to achieve a more detailed light interaction with very cheap gpu cost.
+Then, this can be used to achie ve a more detailed light interaction with very cheap gpu cost.

 In 2D games, this is more noticeable, as we don't even have surfaces with normal